 - Grill kabobs, covered, on a greased grill rack over medium heat, turning occasionally, until tuna is slightly pink in center for medium-rare (2-3 minutes per side) and vegetables are crisp-tender (10-12 minutes).
 Remove tuna kabobs from direct heat and keep warm while vegetables finish grilling.

-"Marvelous!
-And not the same-old dinner offering--yet no new cooking techniques to learn or new foods to try.
-Husband loved it!
+Our family likes this entree.
+Not the same-old dinner offering, plus no new cooking techniques to learn or new foods to try.
 Great color, great presentation, and very nutritious.
 With 3 men to feed in the family, I added to the food amount and would not have had enough marinade for the salad; therefore, I bought some Sesame Asian dressing and added some Siriacha and dressed the salad with that--also wonderful.
-I also eliminated the cilantro from the marinade since hubby doesn't get into that flavor--marinade was still good for the tuna."
+I had to eliminate the cilantro from the marinade since some family members don't get into that flavor.
+Have made several times already!